bschmalhofer/otobo-ideas/GPW_2022/talk.md

 # traditional OTOBO 10.0

 - Apache 2.4 with **mpm_prefork** and **mod_perl**
-- CGI scripts running under `ModPerl::Registry`
+- CGI scripts running under the handler [ModPerl::Registry](https://metacpan.org/dist/mod_perl/view/docs/api/ModPerl/Registry.pod)
 - relational database in the backend
 - Template Toolkit in the frontend
 - in between a lot of interface modules, not really a framework